United States Post Office–Federal Building (Sarasota, Florida)

 The U.S. Post Office–Federal Building (also known as the Social Security Building) is a historic site in Sarasota, Florida.
-It is located at 111 South Orange Avenue.
-On March 22, 1984, it was added to the U.S. National Register of Historic Places.
+The listing consists of two buildings: the Federal Building located at 111 South Orange Avenue and the U.S. Post Office building located at 1611 Ringling Boulevard.
+On March 22, 1984, these two buildings were added to the U.S. National Register of Historic Places as part of the Sarasota MRA (Multiple Resource Area).